walter-a-jablonowski/marsbase-one/ai.md

     location:             Physical location (Earth city/country or Mars base)

     memberIds:            if person: array of org ids, if org: array member ids
-    followedItems:        Array of item IDs
+    followedItemIds:      Array of item IDs
-    followedReq:          Array of requirement IDs
+    followedReqIds:       Array of requirement IDs
-    followedUsers:        Array of user IDs
+    followedUserIds:      Array of user IDs
-    itemScore:            Array of items up- or downvoted like [{id: ID, score: 1|-1}, ...]
+    itemScores:           Array of items up- or downvoted like [{itemId: ID, score: 1|-1}, ...]
-    reqScore:             Array of requirements up- or downvoted
+    reqScores:            Array of requirements up- or downvoted like [{reqId: ID, score: 1|-1}, ...]

     modifiedAt:           YYYY-MM-DD HH:MM:SS
     ```